 a) assume Peter resided in Rome.
 If 1 Pet.
 5:13 proves he was in Rome, then 1Cor.
 1:12, 9:5 would also prove he was in Corinth.
 Neither passages prove he was resident in Rome.

 b) assume Peter was the bishop of Rome.
 An apostle is a “sent one” and it differs from the office of a bishop.
-Being an apostle is analogous to being a prophet; it is a calling, not an office.
+Being an apostle is analogous to being a prophet; it’s a calling, not an office.
 That Peter was an apostle doesn’t automatically make him a bishop.

 c) assume Peter was the first bishop of Rome who started the church of Rome.
 The early Roman churches (note the plural) were house churches made up of Jewish or Gentile members or both (Rom.
 16:5, Acts 18:2).
 Peter didn’t start the church of Rome.